-40. Under the supervision of the audit committee, there should be a unit in charge of the internal audit function to oversee proper operation of reporting and internal control systems.
-This unit should report functionally to the board's non-executive chairman or the chairman of the audit committee.
+40. Under the supervision of the audit committee, there should be a unit in charge of the internal audit function to oversee prope operation of reporting and internal control systems.
+This unit should report functionally to the board's non-executive chairman of the audit committee.
+Complies [X] Complies partially [] Explain [1 41. approval by the committee limitations arising during its at the end of each year. or by the board, inform it directly of the ex Its and monitoring of an annual work programme to ecution of this plan, including its recommendations and subn any incidents and scope